-We sell a significant portion of our biopharmaceutical products to pharmaceutical wholesalers and distributors.
-In fiscal 2003, three such customers accounted for 57% of our total consolidated sales.
-A loss of any of the customers or a material reduction in such customer's purchases from us could have a material adverse effect on our results of operations and financial condition.
-We also maintain a significant receivable balance with each of these customers.
-If these customers become unable or unwilling to pay amounts owed to us, our financial condition and results of operations could be adversely affected.
+We sell a significant portion of our products to pharmaceutical wholesalers and distributors and major pharmaceutical companies.
+A loss of any major customer or a material reduction in such customer's purchases from us could have a material adverse effect on our results of operations or financial condition.
+We also maintain individually significant receivable balances with these customers.
+If these customers become unable or unwilling to pay amounts owed to us, our financial condition or results of operations could be adversely affected.